The Best Zucchini Bread

 An overhead view of a loaf of sliced zucchini bread.

 This is such a simple recipe and other than the zucchini, you will likely have everything in your pantry and fridge to make this recipe right now!
-I made this zucchini bread with sour cream, but note that full-fat plain Greek yogurt may be substituted.
+I made this homemade zucchini bread with sour cream, but note that full-fat plain Greek yogurt may be substituted.

 You will need: